OnielN14/react-dynamic-menu-with-svg-icon/README.md

 # Run Development Server
 npm run dev
 ```
+> Check `package.json` for other scripts.
+>
 The development would be listen on http://localhost:3000 by default.

-> Check `package.json` for other scripts.
+Or, you can just open this project on CodeSandbox (https://codesandbox.io/s/github/OnielN14/react-dynamic-menu-with-svg-icon)

 ### Note